An in-depth guide to connecting any kind of headphones to the PS4.

 - Navigate to Settings using the controller.

 - On the Devices page, you’ll see a list of all the possible devices that you can connect to your PS4.
 Select Bluetooth Devices.

 - Make sure your headset is still in pairing mode (flashing blue light) and wait while your PS4 searches for nearby Bluetooth devices.

-- Once your headphones appear in the list of Bluetooth devices, select it and wait for a moment while it connects.
+- Once your headphones appear in the list of Bluetooth devices, select them and wait for a moment while they connect.

 How to connect regular Bluetooth headphones to PS4